 Cinnamon is loaded with crazy amounts of powerful antioxidants, such as polyphenols (beneficial micronutrients) which protect the body from free radicals.
 However, not all cinnamon is equal, there are two main types; Ceylon (a.k.a. “true” cinnamon) and Cassia (common supermarket variety).
 Cassia contains more of a compound called Coumarin which can be harmful in large doses, so opt for Ceylon cinnamon if you can.

 Some non-vegans may worship cows milk for its Tryptophan, an essential amino acid needed for creating serotonin (a sleep hormone) in the body.
 But foods like almonds, cashews, sunflower seeds, soybeans and oats actually contain just as much, if not more Tryptophan than cows milk.
 So don’t worry, plant-based milk is just as effective in sending you to sleep!

 Ginger has powerful anti-inflammatory and antioxidant effects thanks to its main bioactive compound; Gingerol.
 It has a long history of use in various forms of traditional and alternative medicines and is used to help digestion, reduce nausea and fight the flu and common cold.

 Nutmeg has one of the highest portions of nutrients among nuts and seeds, these vitamins and minerals have many health benefits including the ability to relieve pain, soothe indigestion, reduce insomnia and improve blood circulation among others.

 The English word ritual derives from the Latin word ritualis, meaning “that which pertains to ritus” and the word ritus (in Roman and religious usage) refers to the following concept.
 “The lawful and regular order of the normal, and therefore proper, natural and true structure of cosmic, worldly and human events”.

-As humans, we are creatures of habit and whether we intend to or not, we often fall into behavioural patterns which eventually become autonomous and difficult to break.
+As humans, we are creatures of habit and whether we intend to or not, we often fall into behavioral patterns which eventually become autonomous and difficult to break.
 However, as conscious beings, we can take advantage of this aspect of our psychology by implementing rituals.
 By performing a ritual (an intentional sequence of activities) on a daily basis, we can create habits that are emotionally or physically beneficial for us.